Robert Willis (physician)

-Robert Willis (1799, Leith – 21 September 1878, Barnes) was a Scottish physician, librarian, and medical historian.
+Robert Willis (1799 – 21 September 1878) was a Scottish physician, librarian, and medical historian.

 Education

-Willis was born at Leith of a good Edinburgh family.
-His father was Robert Willis, a merchant at Leith.
-He was educated at the High School of Edinburgh where he formed a lifelong friendship with his contemporary James Syme who became one of the greatest surgeons (LeFanu, 1974); Willis's sister married Syme, and their daughter, Agnes, married the pioneer of antiseptic surgery Joseph Lister.
-He graduated at Edinburgh (1819), went to the College of Surgeons (1823), the College of Physicians (1837), and was the first librarian of the College of Surgeons in London (1828–45).
+Willis was born in Leith, Edinburgh, Scotland.
+His father, Robert Willis, was a merchant.
+He was educated at the High School of Edinburgh, where he formed a lifelong friendship with his contemporary James Syme, who would become a surgeon and marry Willis's sister.
+Their daughter, Roberts niece, Agnes Syme Lister, became a botanist and married the pioneer of antiseptic surgery, Joseph Lister.